RazanTayyem/ReservationSystem/README.md

   - Select Facility.
     - Enable to see the events and its details.
     - Book a new event by the calendar, and fill in details.
-  - Enable the admin to approve the pendding events.
+  - Enable the admin to approve the pending events.

 # Key technologies
   - React.js